-A tenure-track faculty member, senior instructor, senior lecturer, or non-probationary clinical faculty member who is not reappointed is typically awarded a terminal, one-year contract.
+A tenure-track faculty member, senior instructor, senior lecturer, or non-probationary clinical faculty member who is not reappointed may be awarded a terminal, one-year contract.
+The awarding of a terminal, one-year contract will be determined by the Provost in consultation with the appropriate dean and will be based upon the reasons for non-reappointment.
 They will not be awarded such a contract if their employment is terminated, as explained in the Termination section of the Faculty Handbook.